actapia/uky-ngs-workshop-user-install/standard_setup/README.md

 ## Requirements

-You need to be running Ubuntu 20.04 or a compatible system in order for this setup process to work.
-Note that while newer versions of Ubuntu may eventually be supported, older versions of Ubuntu most likely will *never* be compatible with this setup script.
+You need to be running Ubuntu 20.04, 22.04, or a compatible system in order for this setup process to work.
+Note that while new versions of Ubuntu may eventually be supported, older versions of Ubuntu most likely will *never* be compatible with this setup script.

 Ideally, your installation of Ubuntu should be "clean"&mdash;i.e., you should have minimal software installed beyond the basic packages that come preinstalled